Sunovion Pharma to buy Canada's Cynapsus for $624 million

-Sunovion Pharmaceuticals Inc, a unit of Japan's Dainippon Sumitomo Pharma Co Ltd (4506.T), said it would buy Canada's Cynapsus Therapeutics Inc (CTH.TO) (CYNA.O) for about $624 million.
+(Reuters) - Sunovion Pharmaceuticals Inc, a unit of Japan's Dainippon Sumitomo Pharma Co Ltd (4506.T), said it would buy Canada's Cynapsus Therapeutics Inc CTH.TO CYNA.O for about $624 million.

 The price of the Canadian drugmaker's U.S.-listed shares hit $40 in extended trading on Wednesday, more than double the closing price of $18.36.
 The announced purchase price of $40.50 per share in cash was a 120.5 percent premium over that closing price.